-The name of your IIS website as defined in the "Setting up the Catalog Web Service in IIS" section Defines if the catalog is being used to store rule apps.
-Set to true if using the catalog, and false if using file system The URI for the Catalog Service that will be used Defines the label text used to by the service to target the specific rule app in the catalog.
-Labels are assigned to rule apps in the catalog Username for Catalog Service, default value is 'admin'.
-Password for Catalog Service, default is 'password', please change this using the catalog manager!
-Defines whether to use app pool identity to authenticate to the catalog web service Specifies the directory where rule apps will be stored if using file system instead of the catalog.
+1 IIS Web Application Name The name of your IIS website as defined in the "Setting up the Catalog Web Service in IIS" section 2 UseInRuleCatalog Defines if the catalog is being used to store rule apps.
+Set to true if using the catalog, and false if using file system 3 CatalogUri The URI for the Catalog Service that will be used 4 CatalogLabel Defines the label text used to by the service to target the specific rule app in the catalog.
+Labels are assigned to rule apps in the catalog 5 CatalogUser Username for Catalog Service, default value is 'admin'.
+6 Catalog Password Password for Catalog Service, default is 'password', please change this using the catalog manager!
+7 CatalogSSO Defines whether to use app pool identity to authenticate to the catalog web service 8 RuleAppDirectory Specifies the directory where rule apps will be stored if using file system instead of the catalog.
 If using the catalog, leave as-is.
-Provide a Dynamics connection string if you are not using S2S authentication, otherwise leave blank.
-Information on connection string formatting can be found here: https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/xrm-tooling/use-connection-strings-xrm-tooling-connect Important: Some customers have reported needing to provide a username in the format
+9 DynamicsCRM-Web.config Connection String Provide a Dynamics connection string if you are not using S2S authentication, otherwise leave blank.
+Information on connection string formatting can be found here: https://docs.microsoft.com/en-us/dynamics365/customerengagement/on-premises/developer/xrm-tooling/use-connection-strings-xrm-tooling-connect Important: Some customers have reported needing to provide a username in the format "domain/username" in order to successfully connect using IFD.